Aleksasgrodis/Aleksasgrodis/README.md

 ### Hi there, I'm Aleks 👋

-- 🌱  I’m currently learning everything
+- 🌱  I’m currently learning Redux, React Native & GraphQL
 - 👯  I’m looking to collaborate with other developers
 - 🥅  2020 Goals: Contribute more to Open Source projects